BaldrianSector/digital-twin/README.md

 - Projects I’ve worked on
 - My experience in the theatre industry, creative coding, and immersive installations
 - Insights into my process and ideas

+This project was developed durring my time studying Coded Design at The Danish School of Media and Journalism (DMJX)